othree/po-writer/README.md

 ### `remove(id)`

-Remove translation message from Po. `id` is an msg id or an array of msg ids.
+Remove translation message from Po. `id` is a msg id or an array of msg ids.

 ### `writeToStream(stream)`